-Authorities said the driver in the early morning bus crash — Queens resident Kin Yiu Cheng — may have fallen asleep at the wheel.
-He was arrested for reckless driving.
-The Sky Express bus swerved off northbound Interstate-95 near Fredericksburg, Virg., hit an embankment and flipped over.
+Police say the driver in the early morning bus crash, a Queens resident named Kin Yiu Cheng, may have fallen asleep at the wheel.
+The Sky Express bus swerved off northbound Interstate 95 near Fredericksburg, VA, hit an embankment and flipped.

-The crash killed four passengers and left the driver hurt.
+The crash killed four passengers and left the driver slightly hurt.
 Fifty-four people were taken to area hospitals and treated for minor to severe injuries.
-It was the third deadly accident involving a Chinatown bus in as many months.
+It was the third deadly accident involving a Chinatown bus in as many months

-Local lawmakers are once again calling for more regulation of Chinatown buses following the fatal crash.
-Legislation in Albany would allow the city to keep better track of long distance bus operators through permits and more detailed record-keeping.
+New York State lawmakers are once again calling for more regulation of so-called Chinatown buses following the fatal crash.
+Legislation in Albany would allow New York City officials to keep better track of long distance bus operators through permits and more detailed record-keeping.

-The bill has passed the state Assembly but not the Senate.
+The bill has passed the New York State Assembly but not the Senate.